wiggleport/wiggle-docs/model.rst

         : `octal_integer` | `binary_integer` |
         : `real_number`

 The simplest expression is a *constant*, serving the same function as plain JSON :ref:`numbers`.
 These values can be relied on to never change unless that part of the model is reloaded.
-Numeric constants in an expression may use decimal, hexadecimal, octal, binary, or floating point notations.
+Each numeric constant in an expression may use decimal, hexadecimal, octal, binary, or floating point notations.

 .. productionlist::
   digit_separator: "_"?